tnm/xzempic/README.md

 # xzempic
-Gets rid of the moronic font-weight on twitter
+Gets rid of the ugly font-weight on twitter

 ## Installation